 B.A., Physics and Geology, Earlham College; M.A., Earth and Planetary Sciences, Washington University in St. Louis

-WHAT SHE’D WHISPER IN THE EAR OF HER 15-YEAR-OLD SELF
+WHAT SHE’D SAY TO HER 15-YEAR-OLD SELF

 Not everything in life can be planned or predicted!
 Sometimes the best thing to do is see where life pulls you, breathe, and follow your instincts.
 The detours along the way can bring you exactly where you were supposed to go.